sigtot/calculator-api/README.md

 This API evaluates basic arithmetic expressions sent with a POST request.

 ## Usage
-Clone and enter the repository
+Clone the repo and enter the directory
 ### Start server
 ```bash
 go run main.go